-Within 12 months of the initial appointment of an employee to a management or Career Executive Assignment (CEA) position, the employee shall be provided leadership training and development, as prescribed by the CalHR.
+Within 12 months of the initial appointment of an employee to a management or CEA position, the employee shall be provided leadership training and development, as prescribed by CalHR.
 (Gov. Code, § 19995.4, subds. (d) & (e).)
 For management employees the training must be a minimum of 40 hours and for CEAs the training must be a minimum of 20 hours.
 (Ibid.)